Cracking the Quantum Advantage threshold for Gaussian Boson Sampling: Discussion

 \section{Discussion}

 We proposed a series of approximations to evaluate the probabilities of any measurement outcome of the Gaussian boson sampling experiment.
-We empirically established a good convergence of our method to the exact result for an idealized setup with a random interferometer matrix and threshold detectors.
-The 4-th order algorithm is able to evaluate probabilities of the $n = 50$ clicked detectors outcomes in a 70-mode GBS scheme.
+We empirically established a good convergence of our method to the exact result for an setup with a random interferometer matrix, multi-photon collisions and threshold detectors.
+The 4-th order algorithm is able to evaluate probabilities of the $n = 50$ clicked detectors outcomes in a 70-mode GBS scheme on a laptop.

 We recall the main attributes of Gaussian boson sampling that allowed us for a successful emulation.
 The first is the exact polynomial formulas for the moments~$p(n)$, and the second is the distribution~$p_k(n)$ in the sector with $k$~photons obeying unimodal distribution.
 Further improvement of the accuracy can be achieved by 1)~using a more optimal guess function for the $p_k(n)$; 2)~including higher orders of approximation~$j$, but this would require longer calculation time $ O(n^{j+1})$.